antonkasyanenka/rsschool-cv/cv.md

 ## Experience

-- Territory Sales Representative in Autodesk
+- Territory Sales Representative in Autodesk for 2 years

-- Engineer in Institute for Regional and Urban Planning
+- Engineer in Institute for Regional and Urban Planning for 4 years

 ---